berceanu/hpc-europa3-application/index.md

 future experiments.
 On the other hand, both groups would benefit from large-scale laser-plasma simulations using the particle-in-cell method for a better understanding of the fast dynamical phenomena that can't usually be resolved by conventional diagnostic tools.
-I envision this grant to be the perfect opportunity to start a long-lasting collaboration between our research groups, with subsequent bilateral visits.
+We envision this grant to be the perfect opportunity to start a long-lasting collaboration between our research groups, with subsequent bilateral visits.